mousi/TripShare/README.md

 ```
 python manage.py createsuperuser
 ```
 and follow the instructions.
-There is a super user in the live demo with credentials: username: root password: tripshare .
+There is a super user in the live demo with credentials: <b>username:</b> root, <b>password:</b> tripshare .

 Finally, enter the following to your terminal:
 ```